1/8

 LARGEST CO-OP PROGRAM IN NORTH AMERICA

-If you choose the co-op program, you'll have access to more jobs, more employers, and more opportunities than any similar co-op programs on the continent.
+If you choose the co-op program, you'll have access to more jobs, more employers, and more opportunities than any similar co-op programs in North America.